8 Thalasso Spas in Europe For Deep Renewal

 Practical step: schedule two short sea-air breaks daily, even if you do no other activity, and notice your breathing.

-What should I do after a thalasso week to keep the benefits?
+What should I do after a Thalasso week to keep the benefits?

 The impact tends to last longest when you bring one element of the retreat home, such as morning breathing, a walk, a lighter evening routine, or a weekly hydrotherapy session.